@arkade-os/sdk Documentation - v0.4.21

 • ExpoArkProvider: Handles settlement events and transaction streaming using expo/fetch for Server-Sent Events

-• ExpoIndexerProvider: Handles address subscriptions and VTXO updates using expo/fetch for JSON streaming
+• ExpoIndexerProvider: Handles address subscriptions and virtual output state updates using expo/fetch for JSON streaming

 For persistence in Expo/React Native, use the SQLite repository with expo-sqlite: